taunus/taunus/README.md

 ### `routes`

 The `routes` parameter expects an array of objects.
 These objects should specify a `route` property, exactly like the ones you'd give Connect.
 That's because [Taunus uses routes][1], Connect's internal route handler.
 The route should have an `action` property declaring a `{controller}/{action}` pair.
 This will tell Taunus what action should handle the request, and what view template should be rendered.
 This pair is also used on the client-side to determine which controller action should be invoked.
-You can also specify an optional `middleware` property, useful to do request authorization.
+You can also specify an optional `middleware` property, using either a single function or an array of middleware, useful to do request authorization and similar.

 ```js
 [